PavanRangani/docs/docs/prd/philanthropy/export.md

 - For grant given by foundation, `Tax Deductible Amount` is not applicable.
 Show total of `Amount` instead of `Tax Deductible Amount`.

-- Reports generated for `Foundation` type of Entity has title `Grant Detail Report`.
-While for any other type of entities it's title is `Contribution Detail Report`.

-  > Column: `Amount` is not available in the List of `Contribution Detail Report`.
+  > Column: `Amount` is not available in the List of `Tax Detail Report` for Foundation.
 This is explicitly confirmed with Client.
 This is not needed as it's a Tax Report.

 ### UX Requirement